-Where a student completes the qualification via part Recognised Prior Learning (RPL), and part training and assessment, a 25% RPL discount off the ‘Full training and assessment and pathway’ fee will apply to fees for any UoCs achieved via RPL.
+Where a student completes the qualification via part Recognition of Prior Learning (RPL), and part training and assessment, a 25% RPL discount off the ‘Full training and assessment and pathway’ fee will apply to fees for any UoCs achieved via RPL.

-Following the RPL Registration Fee, remaining fees are charged as UoCs are commenced at the rate applicable to the nominated pathway for each UoC, that is either full training and assessment rate, or the 25% RPL discounted rate.
+Following the RPL Registration Fee, remaining fees are charged as UoCs are commenced at the rate applicable to the nominated pathway for each UoC, that is either ‘full training and assessment pathway’ rate, or the 25% RPL discounted rate.

-Assessment usually commences on any UoCs that are nominated for RPL at the same time.
+Assessment may often commence on any UoCs nominated for RPL at the same time.